ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/configure-your-spam-filter-policies.md

 4. On the **spam and bulk actions** section, under **Spam**, **High confidence spam**, **Phishing email**, and **Bulk email**, select the action to take for incoming junk.
 The available values are:

       - **Move message to Junk Email folder:** Sends the message to the Junk Email folder of the specified recipients.
-This is the default action for spam, high confidence spam, and bulk. <br/><br/>**IMPORTANT**: For Exchange Online Protection (EOP) customers: In order for this action to work with on-premises mailboxes, you must configure two Exchange mail flow rules on your on-premises servers to detect spam headers added by EOP.
-For details, see [Ensure that spam is routed to each user's Junk Email folder](ensure-that-spam-is-routed-to-each-user-s-junk-email-folder.md).
+This is the default action for spam, high confidence spam, and bulk.

  **IMPORTANT**: For Exchange Online Protection (EOP) customers: In order for this action to work with on-premises mailboxes, you must configure two Exchange mail flow rules on your on-premises servers to detect spam headers added by EOP.
 For details, see how to [Ensure that spam is routed to each user's Junk Email folder](ensure-that-spam-is-routed-to-each-user-s-junk-email-folder.md).